leechaerimm/leechaerimm/README.md

 My name is **Chaerim Lee** 👩‍🎓

-I'm a data analyst with experience in military recruiting analysis for the JAMRS program.
+I'm a data analyst with experience in military recruiting analysis.
 My passion lies in transforming raw, complex datasets into actionable insights through data cleaning, analysis, and visualization.

 ```